-Here are some genius ways you can make your small space feel so much bigger by doing it yourself, no interior designers or contractors necessary.
+Here are some genius ways you can make your small space feel so much bigger by doing it yourself, no interior designers or contractors are necessary.

-- Decorate the ceiling
+Decorate the ceiling

-- Multi-purpose furniture is ace
+Multi-purpose furniture is ace

 If you’re a dab hand at woodwork and pretty confident when it comes to DIYing tables and whatnot, then you might want to find a way of adding a storage solution to each piece you create, because having furniture that doubles up as a hiding place is a great way to add more space.
 Add cable tidies to the back of a desk to keep unsightly wires out of sight and to stop cluttering up your small space, for example.
 If you’re not able to build such masterpieces yourself, however, there are plenty of coffee tables, ottomans and desks out there that have built-in storage, which you need to get your hands on ASAP.

 Raise your shelves up